How to Use the New AWS Application Migration Service for Lift-and-Shift Migrations

 To migrate to AWS, you install the AWS MGN Replication Agent on your source servers and then view and define replication settings in the AWS MGN console.
 AWS MGN uses these settings to create and manage a staging area subnet with lightweight Amazon Elastic Compute Cloud (Amazon EC2) instances, that act as replication servers used to replicate data between your source servers and AWS.

-Replication servers receive data from the agent running on your source servers and write this data to the Amazon Elastic Block Store (EBS) volumes.
+Replication servers receive data from the agent running on your source servers and write this data to the Amazon Elastic Block Store (Amazon EBS) volumes.
 Your replicated data is compressed and encrypted in transit and at rest using EBS encryption.
 AWS MGN keeps your source servers up to date on AWS using continuous, block-level data replication.
 It uses your defined launch settings to launch instances when you conduct non-disruptive tests or perform a cutover.

 When you launch test or cutover instances, AWS MGN converts your source servers to boot and run natively on AWS.
 After confirming that your launched instances are operating properly on AWS, you can decommission your source servers.
 You can then choose to modernize your applications by using AWS services and capabilities.